petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ### Creating the Volume File

-If you are uploading a backup (with your backup service at version 5.9.0+), you do not need to create a volume file.
-The [LCP tool](#uploading-backups-via-the-cli-tool) automatically compresses your document library's files when you run the `lcp backup upload` command.
+If you are uploading a backup with the [LCP tool](#uploading-backups-via-the-cli-tool), you do not need to create a volume file because the tool automatically compresses your document library's files.

-For older versions of the backup service, you must compress the document library to upload it.
+To upload a backup via the Cloud console UI or API, you must compress the document library to upload it.

 ```{tip}
 If permissions are not already configured for Liferay Cloud when you upload a backup, then restoring the backup to your environments afterward can take longer to complete.
 To avoid long restore times, navigate to your `LIFERAY_HOME` folder and run this command before compressing the document library: `chown -R 1000:1000 data/document_library/`.